 15. Is AGM approval enough to adopt software, or is individual consent required?

-For lawful RWA functions, AGM approval is sufficient.
-DPDP does not mandate individual consent for choosing software, as long as data usage remains within lawful purposes.
+For use of data which are within the official RWA functions, AGM approval is sufficient.
+DPDP does not mandate individual consent for choosing software, as long as data usage remains within official purposes.
+For purposes outside the official purposes, explicit, documented consent is needed.

 16. Are RWAs required to take consent for all activities conducted by the Management Committee?